 The process of communication involves the interchange of information, ideas and feelings between two or more individuals.
 Healthy, happy, productive relationships only exist when this process occurs on an open, genuine, truthful and regular basis for all of the people concerned.
 Such relationships also depend on the communication being completely two-way as opposed to being principally one-way.
 The parties involved have to truly connect with each other in their ongoing communications.

 Whenever relationships break down, people are quick to identify the superficial causes.
 But when you strip everything away, the fundamental root cause is invariably a failure or lack of proper communication.
 Often, relationships are entered into with high hopes and expectations but never succeed in establishing the required level of communication to ensure their survival.

 In the business world, the decision to hire or promote someone in a management position is usually heavily influenced by the individual’s communication skills.
 While other qualifications and skills are obviously relevant, the ability to listen and speak well is often the decisive factor in whether you get the job or promotion.

 Personal face-to-face communications comprise much more than just what is said verbally and how it is said in terms of tone of voice and loudness.
 Non-verbal forms of communicating with one’s body language, facial expressions and eye movements are often equally or even more important in telegraphing the position and true intent of the speaker.
-What people say and what they actually mean can be two different thing.
+What people say and what they actually mean can be two different things.